Culvert Design Guidelines for Ecological Function

 2.1.5.2 Relic Channel or Slough

-Should field geomorphic data show an existing stream in a relic channel (i.e. old glacial outwash) or slough, with no defining bankfull features, the synthetic width method may be used.
-See Section 2.1.5.4
+Should field geomorphic data show an existing stream in a relic channel (i.e., old glacial outwash) or slough, with no defining bankfull features, the synthetic width method may be used.
+See Section 2.1.5.4.

 2.1.5.3 Wetland complexes

-Figure 8.
+Figure 2-8.
 Graphical Illustration of Method A in a wetland complex.

-• Method B: If no reference reach is available on the same stream or if the crossing slope needs to be steeper than any reference reach on the same stream due to constraints such as road height or maintaining upstream water levels, crossing stream types should be selected using an appropriate geomorphic analog primarily based on slope (see Figure A-1) in conjunction with the synthetic width method to develop the crossing structure dimensions.
-A geomorphic analog (Figure A-2) should be used to develop the channel geometry.
+• Method B: If no reference reach is available on the same stream or if the crossing slope needs to be steeper than any reference reach on the same stream due to constraints such as road height or maintaining upstream water levels, crossing stream types should be selected using an appropriate geomorphic analog primarily based on slope in conjunction with the synthetic width method to develop the crossing structure dimensions.
+A geomorphic analog (Figure A-3) should be used to develop the channel geometry.

 • For both Method A and Method B, floodplain culverts should be provided as conditions permit to allow for wetland continuity across the floodplain area and to minimize flow constriction at flood levels (USFS, 2008).
-Floodplain culverts (Figure 4) should be placed in the floodplain outside of the primary channel and at a higher elevation to insure a minimum depth will be maintained in the primary crossing structure for fish passage at low flows.
+Floodplain culverts (Figure 2-4) should be placed in the floodplain outside of the primary channel and at a higher elevation to ensure a minimum depth will be maintained in the primary crossing structure for fish passage at low flows.

 2.1.5.4 Synthetic Width Method

-A synthetic width may be estimated for culvert sizing by utilizing a calculated 2-year flood event with an average cross-sectional velocity of less than 4 feet per second (fps), unless there is additional supporting data or other agency criteria to design otherwise.
+A synthetic width may be estimated for culvert sizing by utilizing a calculated 2-year flood event with an average cross-sectional velocity of less than 4 feet per second (fps) unless there is additional supporting data or other agency criteria to design otherwise.
 The recommended maximum velocity of 4 fps was chosen based on the observation by Leopold(1994)that “For rivers of moderate size (2 to 100 square miles of drainage area), the flow at bankfull stage will ordinarily have a mean velocity on the order of 4 feet per second” (p.
 33).
 Note that this method or velocity may not be applicable for all cases and the velocity would ideally be less, particularly in stream gradients of 1% or less.

 2.1.5.5 Barriers and Trash Racks